In this guide, we compare the HTC Vive Pro 2 vs HP Reverb G2 vs Valve Index in full detail. We will let you know which VR headset you should buy.

 The HP Reverb G2 head strap is soft and adjustable.
 You can easily adjust the straps on the sides and top of your head.
 HP added more cushion size compared to the original G1 which helps with more even weight distribution.
 Components are magnetic so that you can detach and install a custom fit if you need.

-The Valve Index headset has a comfortable and soft head strap.
+The Valve Index headset specs are excellent and have a comfortable and soft head strap and the valve index resolution is more than satisfactory.
 While in VR, this head strap will keep the headset in place on your head.
 For a more comfortable playing experience, you can purchase the Valve Index headset cotton cover.
 The cover protects the foam inside the headset from wear and tear.

 Advantage: HTC Vive Pro 2